hyungjini/Python-PDF-Data-Embedding-and-Vector-DB-Integration/README.md

 ### Usage

-Refer to `src/pdf_processor.py` for the main script.
-Setup your environment variables and run the script to process PDF documents and interact with the vector database.
+For processing PDF documents and interacting with the vector database, refer to src/pdf_processor.py.
+Set up your environment variables accordingly and execute the script.

 ## Contributing

-We welcome contributions!
-Please feel free to fork the project, make changes, and submit pull requests.
-For major changes, please open an issue first to discuss what you would like to change.
+Contributions are highly encouraged.
+Feel free to fork the project, implement your changes, and submit pull requests.
+For significant modifications, please open an issue first to discuss your proposed changes.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for more details.
+This project is distributed under the MIT License.
+See the LICENSE file for more details.
 ```

 Make sure to replace `<your-username>` with your actual GitHub username and ensure any paths or command snippets are accurate for your project's structure.